SDK Quick Start

 Install the SDK & get your key

-Install the SDK with pip install superpenguin, then go to SDK Keys and create an SDK API key.
+Install the Python SDK with pip install superpenguin or the TypeScript SDK with npm install @superpenguin/js, then go to SDK Keys and create an SDK API key.
 You'll get a key starting with sp_.
-Copy it — it's only shown once.
+Copy it.
+It's only shown once.
+For TypeScript apps, keep SP_API_KEY server-side only.

 2